 Current Internship Opportunities

-NOTE: All positions will be located in downtown Asheville, NC, in the Veach-Baley Federal Building, which houses NCICS and NOAA NCEI’s headquarters.Project 1: The U.S. Climate Reference Network and Remotely Sensed Moisture Data
+Note: All positions will be located in downtown Asheville, NC, in the Veach-Baley Federal Building, which houses NCICS and NOAA NCEI’s headquarters, and will require a federal background check.

-- This internship project involves analyzing and summarizing user analytics and activities from the NOAA NCEI Regional Climate Centers and American Association of State Climatologist partners in support of the National Climate Services Partnership.
-The student will become familiar with Salesforce as a tool and will gain an awareness of the various uses and applications of climate information, especially at the regional and state level.
-NCEI will benefit from improved integration of regional and state level user analytics and requirements for CWC user engagement activities.
+This project internship involves analyzing and summarizing user analytics and activities from the NOAA NCEI Regional Climate Centers and American Association of State Climatologist partners in support of the National Climate Services Partnership.
+The student will gain familiarity with the Salesforce software tool and an awareness of the various uses and applications of climate information, especially at the regional and state level.
+NCEI will benefit from improved integration of regional and state-level user analytics and requirements into user engagement activities at NCEI’s Center for Weather and Climate.
 Deliverables will include a summary report and presentation of recent activities and a template for continued reporting of these activities to leadership.

 Other ApplicationsTo apply for an unpaid internship position, please submit the following materials to email@example.com: